probmods/ppaml2016/chapters/5-data.md

 note that this would be hard to do in a non-PPL (censoring is hard, non-conjugacy)

-## Ordinal regression with endpoint aversion

-One advantage of PPLs is that they let you express your prior knowledge to make predictions *at all* (this example would be really hard to do in, say, R).

 ## Inferring regular expressions

 (do both selection and replacement)